 Also, if you are interested in other similar topics around the homestead, maybe you'd like these articles: Urban Homesteading: Is it Really Possible?,

 There are lots more ideas on the blog, too!
-Go on over and search around!
+Go on over and browse around!

 Hugs, Health, & Self-Reliance,

 P.S.
 I'd love if you'd sign up for our newsletter!
 You'll never miss a thing, AND you’ll get free access to the Resource Library filled with lots of great eBooks, Guides, Checklists, and lots more for you to enjoy and download.
 Just complete the form below: